 13. Organic Chick Kwa Strips by Kee Song

 “Chick kwa” is the poultry company Kee Song’s unique version of bak kwa.
 The bite-size snacks are made using organically farmed chickens that have not been fed any growth hormones or antibiotics.
 They contain less fat and cholesterol, making them diabetic-friendly.
-You can buy them online at Kee Song’s website.

 14. Shiitake Mushroom Chips by Boxgreen